tiagobento/watertemplate-engine/watertemplate-engine/LANG_REFERENCE.md

 If within for
 --

-Hence during a for loop you can access `x` mapped properties, they can be used as if conditions aswell.
+Hence during a for loop you can access `x` mapped properties, they can be used as if conditions as well.
 ```
 ~for x in [argumentKey]:
     // for statements